Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

 in contrast with the standard ST setting, i.e. the results of Sec. \ref{sec:ST}.
+Thus, for isolated systems, the entropy behaves as a function of state, as it is expected near equilibrium.

-Proceeding to analyze the FDR in Eq. \eqref{eq:FDR_mech_closed}, we observe that it connects the dissipative forces with the noise amplitude, and also includes contributions from noise-induced drift terms.
+The FDR [Eq. \eqref{eq:FDR_mech_closed}] connects the dissipative forces with the random forces covariance, plus contributions from noise-induced drift terms.
 In the special case of constant temperature and constant damping coefficient, we recover the standard Einstein relation discussed in Sec. \ref{sec:ST_energetics}, namely $T\gamma = D$.

 When $\gamma,T,g$ are independent of the entropy $s$, our result reproduces the FDR derived in Ref. \cite{Dubkov2009}, where this relation was derived by setting the steady-state distribution to be the Boltzmann distribution.
 This reference also illustrates how momentum-dependent multiplicative noise can arise, for instance, in systems with Coulomb friction, which requires an extension of the FDR to ensure thermodynamic consistency.
-Additionally, in this scenario---or more generally, for $\p_p {\rm f}_+=0$---where the observable DoFs decouple from the entropy balance in \eqref{eq:EoM_mech_closed}, $\dot s$ recovers the same expression as $\dot s_m$ in Eq. \eqref{eq:stoch_s_m} under the FDR constraint, providing it with a well-defined thermodynamic interpretation (Clausius relation).
+Additionally, in this scenario---or more generally, for $\p_p {\rm f}_+=0$---where the observable DoFs decouple from the entropy balance in \eqref{eq:EoM_mech_closed}, $\dot s$ recovers the same expression as $\dot s_m$ in Eq. \eqref{eq:stoch_s_m} under the FDR constraint \eqref{eq:FDR_mech_closed_multi}, providing it with a well-defined thermodynamic interpretation (Clausius relation).

 Beyond recovering these known results, this framework introduces a novel approach for coupling mechanical and thermal DoFs \cite{Vaquero2025GSI}.
-This allows for taking into account finite baths and/or coupled system-bath dynamics, thus going beyond the weak coupling limit.
+This allows for taking into account finite baths and/or coupled system-bath dynamics.
 The third contribution in Eq. \eqref{eq:FDR_mech_closed}, the noise-induced drift due to $s$ dependence, is essential to guarantee thermodynamic consistency in the presence of such nonlinear system-bath coupling.

 Addressing the existence of an equilibrium steady state distribution, in order to complete the requirements of thermodynamic consistency provided in Sec \ref{sec:ST_caveats}, by imposing the FDR \eqref{eq:FDR_mech_closed} we find that the functional